hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="NodeAddress"></a>

 ### NodeAddress
-<BR>The data about a node, including its service endpoints and the Hedera account to be paid for<BR>services provided by the node (that is, queries answered and transactions submitted.)<BR>If the <tt>serviceEndpoint</tt> list is not set, or empty, then the endpoint given by the<BR>(deprecated) <tt>ipAddress</tt> and <tt>portno</tt> fields should be used.<BR>All fields are populated in the 0.0.102 address book file while only fields that start with # are<BR>populated in the 0.0.101 address book file.
+<BR>The data about a node, including its service endpoints and the Hedera account to be paid for<BR>services provided by the node (that is, queries answered and transactions submitted.)<BR>If the `serviceEndpoint` list is not set, or empty, then the endpoint given by the<BR>(deprecated) `ipAddress` and `portno` fields should be used.<BR>All fields are populated in the 0.0.102 address book file while only fields that start with # are<BR>populated in the 0.0.101 address book file.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |